Tony Branoff: Professional football

 Branoff was selected by the Chicago Cardinals in the 23rd round of the 1956 NFL draft and signed with the Cardinals in May 1956.
 He was also offered $16,000 to play in the Canadian Football League, but he chose not to play professional football, because of worry over the condition of his knees.
 He eventually had both knees replaced at age 65.

-Later years
+Later life

 After graduating from Michigan, Branoff worked in sales for 10 years.
 In 1966, he accepted a job with Cushing-Malloy book printers in Ann Arbor.
 He remained with the company for 37 years, retiring in 2003.

 In June 1956, Branoff was married to Marilyn Jane Frankensteen, daughter of former United Auto Workers leader Richard T. Frankensteen.
 Branoff and his wife had three sons, Anthony Branoff, Jr., and twins, Terry and Timothy.
 He was divorced from his wife in 1972 and did not remarry.

 Branoff died at his home in Saline, Michigan on December 20, 2012, at the age of 78.
 He was buried at the Sunset Hills Cemetery in Flint.